 Note that both the year and week numbers are padded with leading zeroes, with the year padded to four digits and the week to two.

-A month string represents a specific month in time, rather than a genetic month of the year.
+A month string represents a specific month in time, rather than a generic month of the year.
 That is, rather than representing simply "January," an HTML month string represents a month and year paired, like "January 1972."

 A valid month string consists of a valid year number (a string of at least four digits), followed by a hyphen character ("